Refusal Infrastructure for Legal AI

 - Embedded as a sealed governance layer in your stack.

-- Creates refusal artifacts for every blocked or out-of-policy action.
+- Creates sealed artifacts for every governed decision—approved, refused, or supervised override.

 - Artifacts are hashed, signed, and auditable — carrying only the minimum data needed for legal, audit, and regulatory review.